jeysi04/DS-Notation-Converter/README.md

   + Download **MinGW - Minimalist GNU for Windows** from [https://osdn.net/projects/mingw/releases/.](https://sourceforge.net/projects/mingw/)
   + Run the installer and select the package: mingw32-gcc-g++ under **Basic Setup**.
   + Click Installation and apply changes in the menu to complete installation.
-  + After installation, verify GCC:
+  + After installation, verify GCC in your terminal:
     ```sh
        gcc --version
     ```